microsoft/terminal/doc/cascadia/AddASetting.md

 // Profiles.h --> ProfileViewModel
 // - this defines the setting as observable off of the _profile object OBSERVABLE_PROJECTED_SETTING(_profile, CloseOnExit);

+// Profiles.h --> ProfileViewModel
+// - if the setting cannot be altered by the user, use the following macro instead:
+PERMANENT_OBSERVABLE_PROJECTED_SETTING(_profile, Guid);
 ```

+The `ProfilePageNavigationState` holds a `ProfileViewModel`, which wraps the `Profile` object from the Terminal Settings Model.
+The `ProfileViewModel` makes all of the profile settings observable.

 ### Actions